apache/trafficcontrol/docs/source/api/v3/deliveryservice_request_comments.rst

 -----------------
 :deliveryServiceRequestId:	The integral, unique identifier of the delivery service that you are commenting on.
 :value:				The comment text itself.
-:xmlId:				This can be anything except undefined.
-Beyond that, it is not validated or used, although it is returned in the response.
+:xmlId:				This can be any string.
+It is not validated or used, though it is returned in the response.

 .. code-block:: http
 	:caption: Request Example